frjanibo/Stream/README.md

-<span>I apoligize for the lack of updates/support, I am currently dealing with college and all that is included.
-For the time being, feel free to continue to fork this addon, make changes, and make pull requests.</span>
+##**I apologize for the lack of updates/support, I am currently dealing with college and all that is included.
+For the time being, feel free to continue to fork this addon, make changes, and make pull requests.**

 Stream
 ===========